L3DEVIL/VphonegagaInject/README.md

 ### How can I protect my dex and/or lib?

-There are only chinese based tools we heard so far but they are super slow and we never manage to use them.
-We highly suggest to not use them, because we don't know if they contain malwares, spywares, you know, rumours about chinese spying.
-Protecting APK may end up including additional spywares and may result getting flagged by some anti-virus, so use it are your own risk.
-Do not be offended, i'm just warning

-I will not mention their service names.
-Please don't ask me for it.
+We will not mention their service names, but you can search for that on Github.
+Using chinese tools may inject malwares and spywares in APK.
+We highly suggest to not use them, and please don't ask us.

-But there is no need to protect dex since there are nothing important in java/smali codes.
+There is no need to protect dex since there are nothing important in java/smali codes.
 All the important codes such as offsets are in the lib file and they are protected enough

 ### How to get older version of the template?

 Go to the commit page https://github.com/LGLTeam/Android-Mod-Menu/commits/master

-### Can I compile this project on Android using AIDE or other apps?
+### Can I compile this project on Android using AIDE?

-Likely yes and no, but we don't support compiling project on Android device.
-Please do not ask for help
+Likely yes and no, but we don't support AIDE at this time

 ### How can I соntact you?
-You can соntact me via Tеlеgram @ThеᒪGᒪ or Disсоrd ᒪGᒪ#1066
+You can соntact me via Tеlеgram @ThеᒪGᒪ or Disсоrd ᒪGᒪ#1066.
+Please make sure you have readed everything and looking on Google before contacting

-Newbies who do not understand anything should NOT соntact me.
-You will be blocked if you ask/beg me to teach/spoonfeed.
-Don't assume i'm a teacher, i'm NOT a teacher :P
+Newbies who do not understand anything should NOT соntact.
+You will be blocked if you ask/beg to teach/spoonfeed.
+We are NOT the teacher :P

 Speak english only please

 ### Can you help me mod (name of game) or can you do mod service?

-Noob, we are not spoonfeeding.
+No, we are not spoonfeeding.
 Don't соntact if you don't know how to mod games.

 Instead, try to find a couple of tutorials to learn and mod the game yourself.
 It's a lot easier than you think.
-If you can't, search on the internet and you should find a couple of forums such as Platinmods where you can ask your questions regarding game modding.
+If you can't, search on the internet and you should find a couple of forums where you can ask your questions.

 ### Do you have project of someones mod menu including game codes for example MITO Team mod?

 No, because they used this template and they created their own mod with it, we don't support nor work with them.
-Ask the right owner who have them, example if mod is created by MITO Team, ask MITO Team, NOT me.
-I, we LGL Team are the wrong persons to ask.
+Ask the right owner who have them, example if mod is created by MITO Team, ask MITO Team.
+We are the wrong persons to ask.

-# Reporting issues

-You can report it here https://github.com/LGLTeam/Android-Mod-Menu/issues

-Please give link to the APK and provide logcat from Android Studio as possible

-Best way is to соntact me privately.
-See above

 # Useful links